apache/geode/Home.md

 #Application Development

-GemFire applications can written in a number of client technologies:
+GemFire applications can be written in a number of client technologies:

 * Java using the GemFire client API or embedded using the GemFire peer API
 * [Spring Data GemFire](http://projects.spring.io/spring-data-gemfire/) or [Spring Cache](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/cache.html)